How to Read Multi-Frame/Page GIFs and TIFFs

 GIF is popular for its ability to include animations in a single file, making it ideal for short, looping animations on websites and messaging apps.
 It supports both lossless and lossy compression.

-Yes, IronOCR can read both single and multiple frame/page GIFs and TIFFs using its OcrImageInput class and Read method.
+Yes, you can use IronOCR to read both single and multiple frame/page GIFs and TIFFs using its OcrImageInput class and Read method.

-How do you start using IronOCR for multi-frame GIFs and TIFFs?
+How do you start using a library for multi-frame GIFs and TIFFs?

-How can you specify a scan region for OCR with IronOCR?
+How can you specify a scan region for OCR with a specific library?

-You can specify a scan region by including a CropRectangle object when constructing the OcrImageInput class, allowing you to define a specific area within the image document for OCR.
+You can specify a scan region in IronOCR by including a CropRectangle object when constructing the OcrImageInput class, allowing you to define a specific area within the image document for OCR.

-What is the advantage of specifying a scan region in IronOCR?
+What is the advantage of specifying a scan region in a certain OCR tool?

-What does the Read method do in IronOCR?
+What does the Read method do in an OCR library?

 The Read method in IronOCR performs Optical Character Recognition on the imported image, extracting text from single or multi-frame GIFs and TIFFs.

-How do you perform OCR on a GIF file using IronOCR?
+How do you perform OCR on a GIF file using a certain tool?

-To perform OCR on a GIF file, specify the GIF file path when constructing the OcrImageInput class, and use the Read method to extract text.
+To perform OCR on a GIF file, specify the GIF file path when constructing the OcrImageInput class in IronOCR, and use the Read method to extract text.

-What is IronTesseract in the context of IronOCR?
+What is IronTesseract in the context of a specific OCR library?

 IronTesseract is a class in IronOCR used to instantiate and execute OCR processes on image files, including multi-frame TIFFs and GIFs.